jhe2/gmu/README.txt

 width or not.
 If it is set to "never" the title never scrolls, even if it does not fit into the display's width.

-* BacklightPowerOnOnTrackChange
+* SDL.BacklightPowerOnOnTrackChange

 This option can be set to either "yes" or "no".
 When set to "yes" that display backlight is turned on again each time a new track starts.
 If "SecondsUntilBacklightPowerOff" is set to 0 this option does not do anything.

-* FileBrowserFoldersFirst
+* Gmu.FileBrowserFoldersFirst

 This option can be set to either "yes" or "no".
 When set to "yes" all folder will be shown before the regular files.
 When set to "no" all files are shown in alphabetical order.

-* RememberSettings
+* Gmu.RememberSettings

 This option can be set to either "yes" or "no".
 When set to "yes" Gmu remembers settings such as the time display setting and the selected play mode.

-* VolumeControl
+* Gmu.VolumeControl

 This option can be set to "Software", "Hardware" or "Software+Hardware".
 In software volume control mode Gmu